Troubleshooting File Indexing Issues

 3. Are your Spotlight Search Results checked?

 Launch your System Preferences to the Spotlight preference pane to ensure all checkboxes for the file types you want to search are selected.
-Spotlight allows you to choose which file types are indexed by OS X. As Alfred relies on the same metadata, it's essential that the boxes are checked for all file types you want Alfred to find.
+Spotlight allows you to choose which file types are indexed by macOS.
+As Alfred relies on the same metadata, it's essential that the boxes are checked for all file types you want Alfred to find.

 Check the second tab, Privacy, and ensure that you haven't inadvertently dragged folders or files to this tab.